jeremyButtler/alnSeq/usingThisCode.md

   directional matrix as a two bit array, best score/ending score, and the extra scores kept for the reference/query scan (if was called for).

+The Hirschberg currently does not return anything, but does its own printing.
+This was done for debugging and will be corrected to return an alignment structure later.

 Once you are finished with the matrix you can free it with the freeAlnMatrixST() function (fun-02 in